Gavriil1/arcadegame/README.md

 A 404 page should be created to help the user navigate to the home page in case they entered the wrong URL.

-Since the website is small, we added an initial game to it and a link to the feedback option.
+Since the website is small, we added an initial game to it and a link to the homepage

 User story: 8